This post may contain affiliate links. Please read our disclosure policy.

 Instructions

 - Heat 1 tablespoon of oil in a 2-quart saucepan over medium-high heat.
-Season lamb with the salt and pepper and brown on all sides, about 6 minutes.
-Remove the lamb from the pot and place on a plate.
+Season the lamb with salt and pepper and brown on all sides, about 6 minutes.
+Transfer the lamb to a plate.

-- Add the broth and return the lamb to the pot.
-Bring to a boil, then reduce the heat to low, cover the pot and simmer for 25 minutes.
-Stir occasionally and make sure the stew stays at a very low simmer.
+- Add broth and return the lamb to the pot.
+Bring to a boil, then reduce heat to low.
+Cover and simmer for 25 minutes, stirring occasionally.

 Notes